naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">ChoiceSummary</span> | String | Text to show for the choice.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">choiceSummary</span> | string | Text to show for the choice.
 When the text contain spaces, wrap it in double quotes (`"`).
 In case you wish to include the double quotes in the text itself, escape them.
-button | String | Path (relative to a `Resources` folder) to a [button prefab](/guide/choices.md#choice-button) representing the choice.
+button | string | Path (relative to a `Resources` folder) to a [button prefab](/guide/choices.md#choice-button) representing the choice.
 The prefab should have a `ChoiceHandlerButton` component attached to the root object.
-Will use a default button when not provided. pos | List&lt;Decimal&gt; | Local position of the choice button inside the choice handler (if supported by the handler implementation). handler | String | ID of the choice handler to add choice for.
-Will use a default handler if not provided. goto | Named&lt;String&gt; | Path to go when the choice is selected by user;  see [@goto] command for the path format. gosub | Named&lt;String&gt; | Path to a subroutine to go when the choice is selected by user;  see [@gosub] command for the path format.
-When `goto` is assigned this parameter will be ignored. set | String | Set expression to execute when the choice is selected by user;  see [@set] command for syntax reference. do | List&lt;String&gt; | Script commands to execute when the choice is selected by user;  don't forget to escape commas inside list values to prevent them being treated as delimiters.
-The commands will be invoked in order after `set`, `goto` and `gosub` are handled (if assigned). play | Boolean | Whether to automatically continue playing script from the next line,  when neither `goto` nor `gosub` parameters are specified.
-Has no effect in case the script is already playing when the choice is processed. show | Boolean | Whether to also show choice handler the choice is added for;  enabled by default. time | Decimal | Duration (in seconds) of the fade-in (reveal) animation.
+Will use a default button when not provided. pos | decimal list | Local position of the choice button inside the choice handler (if supported by the handler implementation). handler | string | ID of the choice handler to add choice for.
+Will use a default handler if not provided. goto | named string | Path to go when the choice is selected by user; see [@goto] command for the path format. gosub | named string | Path to a subroutine to go when the choice is selected by user; see [@gosub] command for the path format.
+When `goto` is assigned this parameter will be ignored. set | string | Set expression to execute when the choice is selected by user; see [@set] command for syntax reference. do | string list | Script commands to execute when the choice is selected by user; don't forget to escape commas inside list values to prevent them being treated as delimiters.
+The commands will be invoked in order after `set`, `goto` and `gosub` are handled (if assigned). play | boolean | Whether to automatically continue playing script from the next line, when neither `goto` nor `gosub` parameters are specified.
+Has no effect in case the script is already playing when the choice is processed. show | boolean | Whether to also show choice handler the choice is added for; enabled by default. time | decimal | Duration (in seconds) of the fade-in (reveal) animation.
 Default value: 0.35 seconds.

 </div>